-Nova Scotia Assessments: Analytic Rubric for Scoring Writing (RWM6/RWM8)
+Nova Scotia Assessments: Analytic Rubric for Scoring Writing (LM3/RWM6/RWM8)

-Ideas

-- 4 A main idea is distinct and is developed through vivid and relevant details. - 3 A main idea is clear and is developed through relevant details. - 2 A main idea is evident and is somewhat developed through details, some of which may be irrelevant. - 1 A main idea is not present, or a main idea is not developed with details.
+Ideas 4 A main idea is distinct and is developed through vivid and relevant details.
+3 A main idea is clear and is developed through relevant details.
+2 A main idea is evident and is somewhat developed through details, some of which may be irrelevant.
+1 A main idea is not present, or a main idea is not developed with details.
+Organiz ration 4 The writing is skillfully organized with skillful use of varied transitions.
+3 The writing is organized with effective use of varied transitions.
+2 The writing is somewhat organized with vague or mechanical transitions.
+1 The writing is lacking organization; there is little or no evidence of transitions.
+Langua ge Use 4 Language use contributes to vivid and skillful writing.
+3 Language use contributes to clear and fluid writing.
+2 Language use contributes to vague or mechanical writing.
+1 Language use contributes to confusing writing, or there is little evidence of language use.
+Conven tions 4 A variety of consistently correct conventions contribute to enhanced communication.
+3 A variety of generally correct conventions contribute to effective communication.
+2 Errors in conventions are noticeable, but communication is coherent.
+1 Errors in conventions contribute to confusing communication, or there is little evidence of conventions.
+Not End ough Evidence is not enough evidence to assess the student's writing (e.g., indecipherable, blank paper, nse written in a language other than the language being assessed).

-Organization

-- 4 The writing is skillfully organized with skillful use of varied transitions. - 3 The writing is organized with effective use of varied transitions. - 2 The writing is somewhat organized with vague or mechanical transitions. - 1 The writing is lacking organization; there is little or no evidence of transitions.

-Language Use

-- 4 Language use contributes to vivid and skillful writing. - 3 Language use contributes to clear and fluid writing. - 2 Language use contributes to vague or mechanical writing. - 1 Language use contributes to confusing writing, or there is little evidence of language use.

-Conventions

-- 4 A variety of consistently correct conventions contribute to enhanced communication. - 3 A variety of generally correct conventions contribute to effective communication. - 2 Errors in conventions are noticeable, but communication is coherent. - Errors in conventions contribute to confusing communication, or there is little evidence of conventions.

-Not Enough Evidence

-There is not enough evidence to assess the student's writing (e.g., indecipherable, blank paper, not enough information to score).